May I ask you a few questions to determine your best health care options?

-OPEN ENROLLMENT for individual health coverage is November to February.
+OPEN ENROLLMENT for 2020 will begin October 15, 2019 through December 15, 2019 for an effective date of January 1, 2020.
 Certain Qualifying Events can open the door for coverage off cycle, or special enrollment.

 Hello, I’m Melissa Shaw, CFP® owner of Accent Insurance Brokerage.
 I can help you figure out the U.S. health insurance maze.
 There are a lot of changes happening right now, as we implement the Patient Protection and Affordable Care Act, also known as PPACA, ACA and Obamacare.